openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 In the Self-Issued OP case, the ID token is self-signed with a private key under the user's control, identified by the `sub` claim.
 The RP uses this identifier to obtain the key material to validate the ID token's signature.
 Unlike traditional OpenID Connect, this signature can no longer be used to cryptographically validate the software or service that created the ID token.
 Self-issued ID token can be detected when the `iss` value is set to the user identifier conveyed in the `sub` Claim, because from a conceptual perspective, the issuer of the ID Token is the user.
 This also aligns Self-Issued OP with the way self-signed certificates and W3C Verifiable Presentations handle subject and issuer of such certificates and self-signed assertions, respectively.

-Because a Self-Issued OP within the End-User’s control does not have the legal, reputational trust of a traditional OP, claims about the End-User (e.g., `birthdate`) included in a self-issued ID Token, are by default self-asserted and non-verifiable.
+Because a Self-Issued OP within the End-User’s control does not have the legal, reputational trust of a traditional OP, claims about the End-User (e.g., `birthdate`) included in a Self-Issued ID Token, are by default self-asserted and non-verifiable.
 Self-Issued OP can also present cryptographically verifiable claims issued by the third-party sources trusted by the RP, as defined in separate specifications such as [@!OIDC4VP] or Aggregated and Distributed Claims in Section 5.6.2 of [@!OpenID.Core].

 The extensions defined in this specification provide the protocol changes needed to support Self-Issued OpenID Provider model.
 Aspects not defined in this specification are expected to follow [@!OpenID.Core].
 Most notably, a Self-Issued OP MAY implement all flows as specified in [@!OpenID.Core], e.g. the Authorization Code Flow, and OpenID Connect extension flows, such as [@!OpenID.CIBA], as permitted by its deployment model.
 If the Self-Issued OP is operated entirely locally on a user device, it might be unable to expose any endpoints beyond the authorization endpoint to the RPs.
 However, if the Self-Issued OP has cloud-based components, it MAY expose further endpoints, such as a token endpoint.
 The same is applicable for Dynamic Client Registration ([@!OpenID.Registration]).